jebentier/g2n-mcp-gcal-sse/README.md

 - `update-event`: Update an existing calendar event
 - `delete-event`: Delete a calendar event
 - `list-colors`: List available colors for events and calendars

+## Architecture

+The project follows a clean architecture approach with:

+- **Strong typing**: Consistent type definitions using Zod schemas and TypeScript
+- **Modular design**: Separation of concerns between authentication, services, and tools
+- **Docker support**: Multi-platform container deployment for ease of use

 ## Getting Started